 Dolls and Puppets that look too real.
 Our fear that at any minute they will spin their head, stare at us, and laugh.
 They are small agile and want to kill us, for no reason other than their evil nature.

 Why do we fear dolls?
-Pediophobia is the fear of Non-human objects with a human-like face is shudder-inducing.
+Pediophobia is the fear of Non-human objects with a human-like face.
 The face is not quite right and we develop this unsettling sense that something is wrong.
 This is an effect known as UNCANNY VALLEY.
-TERM: Pediophobia

 #5 – Clowns

-for the same reason we fear Dolls, Puppets, and Scarecrows, the uncanny valley effect has our brain trying to make sense of a face that isn’t quite right.
+We fear clowns for the same reason we fear Dolls, Puppets, and Scarecrows, the uncanny valley effect has our brain trying to make sense of a face that isn’t quite right.
 Why are they always smiling and staring at me!
 The fear of clowns is known as Coulrophobia.